Android App Development Cost

 - Java – this powerful coding language is a universal tool, which makes Android mobile applications highly portable to other operating systems such as Ubuntu, Symbian, and Blackberry.
 This can also become a deciding success factor of, say, a small startup, short on budget;

-- Profitability - currently Android apps become as profitable as iOS ones (even more rewarding in some cases), despite existing prejudice that iOS is used by richer, more open to paying, users.
-And again, thriving market share is the reason for that - almost 2 billion devices with Android engine on hand for the year of 2015, according to Statista.
+- Profitability – currently Android apps become as profitable as iOS ones (even more rewarding in some cases), despite existing prejudice that iOS is used by richer, more open to paying, users.
+And again, thriving market share is the reason for that – almost 2 billion devices with the Android engine on hand for the year of 2015, according to Statista.

 Mobile technologies skyrocket on a daily basis and fresh trends continue appearing in the apps enhancing the user experience, productivity, and reliability of the app.

 Security is something taken for granted and absolutely expected by users.
 That’s why this aspect is given much attention recently and for a good reason.
 The thing is that for Android hacking issue is very actual and there are multiple cases still registered.